Into the Groove: Music video

 No official music video was filmed for "Into the Groove".
-Instead, a promotional clip was assembled using scenes from Desperately Seeking Susan, with the lyrics aligned to match the film's visuals.
+Instead, a promotional clip was assembled using scenes from Desperately Seeking Susan, with its lyrics aligned to the film's visuals.
 The video was created by Doug Dowdle of Parallax Productions, a company known for producing movie-related music videos during the 1980s, and was added to MTV during the week of March 30, 1985.

-Although author James King described the video as "basic" and "nowhere near as high-concept" as Madonna’s other visuals, he noted in Fast Times and Excellent Adventures: The Surprising History of the '80s Teen Movie that it demonstrated "just how striking Desperately Seeking Susan is visually", comparing it to Prince's "Purple Rain" (1984).
-He added that Madonna’s attitude and presence on screen made the video compelling and successful on MTV.
+Although author James King described the video as "basic" and "nowhere near as high-concept" as Madonna's other visuals, he noted in Fast Times and Excellent Adventures: The Surprising History of the '80s Teen Movie that it demonstrated "just how striking Desperately Seeking Susan is visually", comparing it to Prince's "Purple Rain" (1984).
+He added that Madonna's attitude and presence on screen made the video compelling and successful on MTV.
 Similarly, John Fiske, in Television Culture, argued that both the video and the film were centered on "style" and women asserting control over their identities.
 Julien Sauvalle of Out magazine later ranked it among Madonna's "most stylish" videos.
 The video was included in Celebration: The Video Collection (2009).